 Frequently Asked Questions - FAQ

-In the School of Communication & the Arts, technology tools are important for effectively accomplishing class projects.
-The following are the hardware and software recommended for your program:
+In the School of Communication & the Arts, technical tools are important for effectively accomplishing class projects.
+While we don't endorse any platform in particular, we offer the following guidelines:

 Regent University strongly recommends that CTV students purchase their own system for editing class projects.
 CTV courses require students to shoot and edit their own class projects.

-Maybe.
-You must be able to input, edit and output the DV format.
-You must also be able to create titles and layer several tracks of audio (dialogue, sound effects and music).
+Your system must be able to input, edit and output HD video in various formats.
+It must also be able to create titles and layer several tracks of audio (dialogue, sound effects and music).
 Depending on your needs, this can be as basic as the free software that often comes bundled with computers, or as elaborate as the professional systems on the market.

 Buying a new system gets you a warranty from the manufacturer.
 Manufacturer warranties are usually one year, and for an additional cost, can be up to three years.
 A newer system is faster and more stable, which can make you more productive with less waiting and frustration.

 Regent recommends that you have a DVD burner for completing assignments and for data backups, but it's not required.
-DVD burners can also burn data CDs and audio CDs.
+External, name-brand USB DVD burners can be purchased for under $30.